gdoteof/node-bootstrap/README.md

 ## gets a node ready for kubernetes

-This is really oriented not just around a kubernetes cluster, but specifically a ceph backed kubernetes cluster running on baremetal.
+This repo is oriented toward building a ceph backing kubernetes backing ceph cluster running on baremetal.
+It uses K3s as the kubernetes distribution, and rancher as the kubernetes management system, and my own scripts to get the node ready for kubernetes.

+It comes 'out of the box' prometheus monitoring stack, cert manager, and rook-ceph (with disk encryption turned on).

-The idea is that you call Step1, then Step2, then Step3.
+The idea is that you call Step1 (to make sure we have all the tools we need), then Step2 (to prepare our disks for Ceph), then Step3 (to join the node to the cluster).
 There are multiple options for the second and third step, depending on what you want to do and what your hardware is.

 My main constraint was running on orangepi/nanopi rockchip boards that only have a single drive slot.
 In those cases, Step 2 here is going to take an nvme drive and cut out 20% of it to mount /var on (I am booting from TF card which is slow, and definitely not great for etcd).
 In some cases, I have both a SATA and an NVME which are suitable for /var, so I have a Step 2 for that as well, which uses an entire drive for the /root fs, making the /var specific mount superfluous.